October 11-19, 2020

 PM: Miraflores Locks, Panama Canal (20 minutes from Canopy Tower)

-After lunch, we take our bags and bid farewell to the Canopy Tower. heading for the Miraflores Locks of the Panama Canal.
-The canal is truly one of the wonders of the modern world.
+After lunch, we take our bags and bid farewell to the Canopy Tower, heading for the Miraflores Locks of the Panama Canal.
+The canal is an engineering marvel, truly one of the wonders of the modern world.
 The Miraflores Locks are the first set of locks on the Pacific side of the canal.
-They operate 24-hours a day and have changed very little since 1914 when the Panama Canal opened.
-The Panama Canal is an engineering marvel, and opened up a new route for shipping ocean-to-ocean.
-Over 14,000 ships and boats pass through the Canal annually.
+They operate 24 hours a day and have changed very little since 1914 when the Panama Canal opened.
+Today over 14,000 ships and boats pass through the Canal annually.
 At the Miraflores Visitor Center we visit the four-floor museum and (hopefully) watch large container ships pass through the locks from an observation deck.
 After our visit to the locks, we continue to drive west along the Pan-American Highway, passing by Pacific dry forest and scrub fields, at times with great views of the Pacific Ocean!
 Along the way, we will keep our eyes open for Crested Caracara and other roadside birds.

 We’ll arrive at the Canopy Lodge, just in time for dinner, noting the cool, fresh air and the moist tropical forests around us.